specure/ont-ios-app-legacy/rmbt-ios/README.md

 5. Adjust the server URLs in `Sources/RMBTONTConfigurationV2.swift`.

+6. Adjust the map style URLs in `Sources/Customers/ONT/ONT_RMBTConfig.swift`.

-6. Adjust the color scheme and other flavor-specific values in the `Sources/Customers/ONT/*.swift` files, if needed.
+7. Adjust the color scheme and other flavor-specific values in the `Sources/Customers/ONT/*.swift` files, if needed.

-7. Replace all `example` values in the `*.strings` files.
+8. Replace all `example` values in the `*.strings` files.

-8. Launch the project and configure `Signing and Capabilites`, replace `example` values in `Build Settings`.
+9. Launch the project and configure `Signing and Capabilites`, replace `example` values in `Build Settings`.